How Would a Hard Brexit Affect Canterbury House Prices?

 So, what next?

-A lot of Canterbury homeowners might wait until 2019 to move, meaning less choice for buyers, especially in the desirable areas of Canterbury.
+A lot of Canterbury homeowners might wait until 2019 to move, meaning less choice for buyers, especially in the desirable areas of Canterbury, not to mention that tenants are being very strict about what they want, with all the unsecured homes now a days people look for houses that are fully secured, with services of Fencing in the Perth area .
 For Canterbury landlords, Canterbury tenants are also likely to hang off moving until next year, although I suspect (as we had this on the run up to the 2015 General Election when it was thought Labour might get into Government), during the lull, there could be some Canterbury buy to let bargains to be had from people having to move (Brexit or No Brexit) or the usual panic selling at times of uncertainty.

 Brexit, No Brexit, Hard Brexit … in the whole scheme of things, it will be another footnote to history in a decade.
 We have survived the Oil Crisis, 20%+ Hyperinflation in the 1970’s, Mass Unemployment in the 1980s, Interest Rates of 15% in 1990’s, the Global Financial Crash in 2009 ... whatever happens, happens.
 People still need houses and a roof over their head, so house maintenance is important, so getting a free roof replacement estimate, is useful in case these are a problem in the house.
 If property values drop, it is only a paper drop in value ... because you lose when you actually sell.
 Long term, we aren’t building enough homes, and so, as I always say, property is a long game no matter what happens - the property market will always come good.